-Deductions allowed or allowable for depreciation (including any special depreciation allowance (see the Form 4562 Instructions)), amortization, depletion, or preproductive expenses (see Disposition of plants and animals in chapter 9 of Pub.
+• Deductions allowed or allowable for depreciation (including any special depreciation allowance (see the Form 4562 Instructions)), amortization, depletion, or preproductive expenses (see Disposition of plants and animals in chapter 9 of Pub.
 225).

-- The section 179 expense deduction. - The commercial revitalization deduction. - The downward basis adjustment under section 50(c) (or the corresponding provision of prior law). - The deduction for qualified clean-fuel vehicle property or refueling property, placed in service before January 1, 2006. - Deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
-103-66). - The basis reduction for the qualified electric vehicle credit for property placed in service before January 1, 2007. - The basis reduction for the employer-provided childcare facility credit. - The deduction for qualified energy efficient commercial building property. - The basis reduction for the alternative motor vehicle credit for property. - The basis reduction for the alternative fuel vehicle refueling property credit.
+• The section 179 expense deduction.

+• The commercial revitalization deduction.

+• The downward basis adjustment under section 50(c) (or the corresponding provision of prior law).

+- The deduction for qualified clean-fuel - vehicle property or refueling property.
+Deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
+103-66). - The basis reduction for any qualified plug-in electric or qualified electric vehicle credit . - The basis reduction for the employer-provided childcare facility credit. - The deduction for qualified energy - efficient commercial building property.The basis reduction for the - alternative motor vehicle credit.

+• The basis reduction for the alternative fuel vehicle refueling property credit.